Copper in architecture: Galvanic corrosion

 Galvanic corrosion is a primary concern with metal roof maintenance.
 Marine environments present an additional concern due to the higher concentration of salts in the air and water.

 Copper is one of the most noble metals.
 It will not be harmed by contact with other metals but it will cause corrosion to some other metals if contacted directly.
-The principal metals of concern regarding direct contact with copper are aluminum, light-gauge steel, and zinc.
-Aluminum and steel flashings and galvanized steel fasteners should not be used with copper.
-Runoff from a copper roof corrodes aluminum and steel guttering.
+The principal metals of concern regarding direct contact with copper are aluminium, light-gauge steel, and zinc.
+Aluminium and steel flashings and galvanized steel fasteners should not be used with copper.
+Runoff from a copper roof corrodes aluminium and steel guttering.
 It is not necessary to isolate copper from lead, tin or many stainless steels under most circumstances.

 When it is not possible to avoid contact, an effective method of material separation is required.
 If paints or coatings are used for isolation, they should be compatible with both metals.
-Bituminous or zinc chromate primers can be used between copper and aluminum.
+Bituminous or zinc chromate primers can be used between copper and aluminium.
 Bituminous, zinc chromate, or a red lead primer can be effective in separating copper from iron and other ferrous metals.
 Taping or gasketing with non-absorptive materials or sealants are effective in separating copper from all other metals.
-In areas with severe exposure, lead or similar gasketing materials should be used, except between copper and aluminum.
-Water draining from copper surfaces should be prevented from exposure to aluminum and galvanized steel as traces of copper salts may accelerate corrosion.
-In some cases, anodizing may protect thicker aluminum, such as aluminum window system mullions.
+In areas with severe exposure, lead or similar gasketing materials should be used, except between copper and aluminium.
+Water draining from copper surfaces should be prevented from exposure to aluminium and galvanized steel as traces of copper salts may accelerate corrosion.
+In some cases, anodizing may protect thicker aluminium, such as aluminium window system mullions.